Polish people characteristics. They’re almost impossible to describe.

 Quite often, Poles are quick to make fun of themselves.

-‘A Pole is usually a thief and a drunkard, but also very often a hard-working person,” they’ll jokingly say about themself and their fellow compatriates.
+‘A Pole is usually a thief and a drunk, but also very often a hard-working person,” they’ll jokingly say about themself and their fellow compatriates.

 But anyone that isn’t a Pole dares not make that accusation!